Books about Poggioreale

 While this book was certainly known to the residents of Poggioreale, it was unknown to thousands of descendants in America and beyond, and the text being in Italian did not make its valuable knowledge available to those of us who were seeking to know more about our ancestral town.
 Today, thankfully, the book can be read in English and you will find that it contains a great deal of knowledge about the history and characteristics of the town, its structure, buildings and culture as seen in 1956.

-Thankfully, in 1996 a copy of the then out-of-print Italian book was given to Robert Lowry, Jr. of Houston, TX by a cousin in Poggioreale.
+We know of only 3 translations of the original Italian text that exist as of this writing.
+In 1996 a copy of the then out-of-print Italian book was given to Robert Lowry, Jr. of Houston, TX by a cousin in Poggioreale.
 A descendant of an original Poggiorealese immigrant, Robert and his American cousins Marilyn Maniscalco Henley and Arthur Henley, Pete Maniscalco and Lily Alfano Maniscalco, and Howard and Linda Guyon Hughes shared the cost of translating the original Italian text.
 Some of the text was in Sicilian, but this was not able to be translated at the time.
-Finally, being able to read this valuable book in English was a breakthrough for students of Poggioreale culture, but unfortunately copies of this translation were not made widely accessible.
+At long last, being able to read this valuable book in English was a breakthrough for students of Poggioreale's culture; sadly, copies of this translation were not made widely accessible.
 Finally, in 2019, Dr. Jeremiah Spence obtained written permission to translate and publish The History of Poggioreale, Sicily, from 1640 to 1956 from the Superiore Provinciale in Palmero.
 Dr. Spence's translation is easily accessible on amazon. -- Book summary by Tina Tondola Anderson, September 2020.

 Author: Erasmo Vella